How Water Softening Can Benefit Your Health

 This sticky film can block pores, leading to breakouts.
-Your skin may become dry and feel sticky to the touch, and you may feel like you can never get your skin truly clean.
+Your skin may become dry and feel sticky to the touch.
+Also, you may feel like you can never get your skin truly clean.

 Even rinsing will not dissolve this mixture.
-Instead, the film will remain and clog your pores, causing bacteria to grow which leads to rash development, skin irritation, and dry and itchy skin.
+Instead, the film will remain and clog your pores, which causes bacteria to grow.
+Which leads to rash development, skin irritation, and dry and itchy skin.

-Use of hard water on the skin can even cause acne.
-In fact, if you have acne troubles, it is recommended that you wash your face with bottled, distilled, or soft water instead.
+The use of hard water on the skin can even cause acne.
+It is recommended that you wash your face with bottled, distilled, or soft water instead.

-Rinsing with hard water can also lead to developments of eczema.
+Rinsing with hard water can also lead to the development of eczema.
 In one study, it was determined that those who used hard water on their skin were 50% more likely to develop eczema than those who used soft water.

-In another eczema study, which involved children participants, it was found that 91% of children who received a water softener in their home noticed that they were less itchy .
-83% of the parents reported that the severity of their rashes or eczema decreased and 67% of the group were using less medications for eczema.
+In another eczema study, which involved children participants, it was found that 91% of children who received a water softener in their home noticed that they were less itchy.
+83% of the parents reported that the severity of their rashes or eczema decreased and 67% of the group were using fewer medications for eczema.

 Stronger Hair—When you have hard water, you never seem to have enough shampoo.
 No matter what brand you use – or how much money you invest in hair products – you’ll never get that rich lather with hard water.
 Your hair never quite feels clean after a shower either.
 Heavy minerals also dull the hair and dries it out, causing scalp problems like dandruff.
 With a softener system, you will enjoy shiny, vibrant hair and a healthy scalp all year long.